luciancooper/eslint-configs/packages/eslint-plugin/docs/rules/top-level-padding-lines.md

  * `betweenSingleLines` - Require or forbid a blank line between single line top level statements (defaults to `'never'`).
  * `betweenImports` - Require or forbid a blank line between esm `import` or commonjs `require` statements (defaults to `'never'`).
+ * `betweenOverloads` - Require or forbid a blank line between typescript function overload signatures (defaults to `'never'`).

 Here is the default configuration: